OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 // save both the IV and the encryptedBytes
 ```

-Both the IV (initialization vector) and the encrypted bytes need to be stored; otherwise decryption is not possible.
+Since the IV (initialization vector) is randomly generated each time, it should be saved along with the cipher text (`encryptedBytes`); otherwise decryption is not possible.

+**Decryption:**

 Here's how that cipher text would be decrypted.
 The `input` is the encrypted byte array and `iv` is the initialization vector from the encryption step: